 The Airport is located approximately 6 miles southeast of downtown Nashville on approximately 4,500 acres.
 It is located within the urban services district of Metropolitan Nashville and Davidson County.
 As shown in Figure 4.14-1, the Airport is surrounded by areas that are zoned for industrial, commercial and residential land uses.
 The Proposed Action project areas, as well as support areas, are located entirely within Airport property.
 While the proposed hotel and terminal, concourse, and garage improvements are located well within the boundaries of Airport property, the potential support areas are located near the edge of the Airport property.

 Area A is located along the south side of the airport, which is bordered by residential properties to the south and east.
-Several residential lots with houses are located in this area and are surrounded by Area A.
+Several residential lots

 Figure 4.14-1: Zoning Map